Black Cat (wrestler)

-Victor Mar Manuel (October 17, 1954 – January 28, 2006) was a Mexican professional wrestler, better known by his ring name, Black Cat.
-He was best known for his work in Japan.
+Víctor Mar Manuel (October 17, 1954 – January 28, 2006), better known by the ring name Black Cat, was a Mexican professional wrestler who spent the majority of his career in New Japan Pro Wrestling (NJPW).
+From 1985 until 1991, he worked solely in NJPW; although he did not win a single title in Japan, he became a member of the Greatest Wrestlers class of 2009 following his untimely 2006 death.
+Outside of Japan, he is known as a founder of Los Gringos Locos, the unit that captivated Eddie Guerrero (then with Art Barr as La Pareja del Terror) into popularity in AAA and later worldwide.

+Early life

+Mar was born in Mexico City, into a family of luchadores.
+His father was Macario Mar, who wrestled under the ring name “Huroki Sito”.
+One of his uncles was Sugi Sito.
+The Mar family was of Chinese ancestry, though they were portrayed as kayfabe Japanese, a gimmick Sugi Sito developed during the Second World War to play off anti-Japanese sentiment.

 Professional wrestling career

 Universal Wrestling Association (1977–1981)

-Victor Mar Manuel was born on October 17, 1954, in Mexico City, Mexico.
-He trained under his father, Huroki Sito, a luchadore.
-He made his professional wrestling debut on April 21, 1977, under the ring name Kuroneko which was translated Black Cat.
+After being trained by his father, Mar made his professional wrestling debut on April 21, 1977, under the ring name Kuroneko (黒猫).
 In his debut match, on April 21, 1977, he defeated Mr. Bronce at a Universal Wrestling Association event.
 In UWA, he was a midcarder working for promotion's small buildings including Arena Naucalpan and Arena Neza.
 In 1979, he won the Naucalpan Tag Team Championship with Villano IV.

 New Japan Pro-Wrestling (1981–1994)

-After spending four years with UWA, he translated himself into Black Cat.
+After spending four years with UWA, he changed his ring name to Black Cat (the literal English translation of “Kuroneko”).
 He debuted in Japanese promotion New Japan Pro-Wrestling on April 21, 1981, as a luchadore opponent for Tiger Mask whom he went on to beat in a puroresu vs. lucha libre match.
 In 1982, he briefly returned to Mexico but came back to NJPW as a referee.
 He also wrestled there as an undercarder against ascending stars.
 During his years wrestling there, he would exchange his stands between Japan and Mexico to help young talent in their training.

 He would mainly wrestle against inumerous foreign wrestlers that would tour in Japan (notable opponents such as Adrian Adonis in May 1985, El Canek in April 1986, Kevin Von Erich in June 1987, Dr. Wagner Jr. in June 1988, Black Tiger in June 1989, Cheetah Kid in March 1990, Bobby Eaton in February 1994 and many more to date), and also would defeat young talent such as Kensuke Sasaki, Koji Kanemoto, Michiyoshi Ohara, Takayuki Iizuka, Osamu Matsuda, and would also aid New Japan in rivalries against rival promotions.

 In 1990, Black Cat wrestled in NJPW shows staged in Harbin, China and Baghdad, Iraq.